 The pandemic has caused obvious disruptions of the supply chain, which impacted the ability of manufacturers to meet some of the deadlines imposed by the original NRMM Regulation of 2016.
 Hence, Regulation (EU) 2020/1040 was adopted last year as an amendment to prolong some of the transitional deadlines by 12 months.
 Given the fact that the COVID-19 crisis kept continuing which caused further delays for production and supply chain, it became necessary to prolong those transitional provisions.
 Objective has been to ensure the smooth functioning of the internal market, to provide legal certainty and to avoid potential market disruption.
 As a result, Regulation (EU) 2021/1068 – formally adopted by the European Union on 24 June 2021 – has introduced amendments as regards its transitional provisions for certain machinery fitted with engines in the power ranges greater than or equal to 56 kW and less than 130 kW, and greater than or equal to 300 kW.
 It was published in the Official Journal on 30 June 2021.
 The extension of the relevant transition periods is set up for six months regarding the production date of the vessel to install those transitional (CCR II) engines and nine months for placing the transitional (CCR II) engines either in an existing or in a new vessel.

-We have put together the consequences of there changes in the below sketch, where the new transition dates are outlined.
+We have put together the consequences of there changes in a coherent layout (accessible below), where the new transition dates are clearly outlined.

 This FAQ document has been published just now, in July 2021, hence you will find all the relevant answers there, e.g.:

 What is the type‐approval date of an engine category?

 What is the placing on the market date of an engine category?

 What is the production date for the vessel?

 Under what conditions may transition engines be installed on board inland navigation vessels?